nkodikal-p/real_e_tabla/Readme.md

 # Real E Tabla

 A virtual tabla player for accompanying bhajans, kirtans or just for fun.
-Real tabla recorded and looped.
-Tabla sounds played and recorded by Nilesh Kodikal.
+Real tabla sounds played and recorded by Nilesh Kodikal.
 Speed and key can be adjusted, and tanpura sound can be switched On/Off as desired.
 Included counter shows the beat count.